Data protection and privacy notice for childcare providers

 Legal Duties under the Data Protection Act 2018 (the Act): data security

-Providers and local authorities have a legal duty under the Act to ensure that personal data is processed securely.
+Providers and local authorities have a legal duty under the Act to make sure that personal data is processed securely.
 Processing is the collection, handling (use), storage, transmission and deletion of data.
 Further information is available from the Information Commissioners Office.

 If personal data is not properly safeguarded it could damage your reputation and compromise the safety of individuals.
 Your responsibility as a data controller / processor extends to those who have access to your data beyond your organisation if working on your behalf, that is, if external IT suppliers can remotely access your information.